rollator3000/MS_omics/README.md

 - TCGA_02_explorative_performance:
     Check the performance of a RF when trained on a single feature-block/ on all
-    joint feature blocks.
+    joint feature-blocks.
 Then create different subsets of the original data & get the the predictive performance on these subsets

 - TCGA_03_subset_DFs: